stefanDeveloper/heiDGAF/docs/pipeline.rst

   As the log information differs for each protocol, there is a default format per protocol.
   This can be either adapted or a completely new one can be added as well.
-For more information please refere to section :ref:`Logline format configuration`.
+For more information please reffer to section :ref:`Logline format configuration`.

     .. code-block::